novix-sa/cubepy/docs/Cubeplan/User Requirements.md

 ## User Requirements
-Cubeplan is a rich internet application running on a server client archita You need the following mínimum configuration in order to use Cubeplan:
+Cubeplan is a rich internet application running on a server client architecture.
+In order to use Cubeplan the following minimum configuration is required:

 -  Updated version of web browser (Chrome, Explorer or Firefox)
--  A valid account
+-  A valid Cubeplan account
 -  Internet Access

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE5NTYxMzkzMDJdfQ==
+eyJoaXN0b3J5IjpbLTI0NzQ3OTg0M119
 -->